How to choose between MBA vs. graduate certificate programs

 Finally, don’t discount the importance of making connections through your MBA program.

-Almost half of surveyed businesses stated that their best hires came from employee referrals, according to recruitment research conducted by Zippia.
+Almost half of surveyed businesses stated that their best hires came from employee referrals opens in new window, according to recruitment research conducted by Zippia.
 And an MBA program, whether in person or online, is a chance to network.

 You’ll have plenty of opportunities to connect with classmates from a variety of backgrounds and with even more diverse goals.
 These connections can lead to lifelong networks you can tap into throughout your career.